BZoennchen/supercollider-book/_sources/chapters/composing/introduction.md

 They do not show the algorithms, data, or training process behind the scenes.
 By definition, deep learning models try to imitate the logic and structure of the data they were trained on.
 They learn rich representations of the data which are part of the so-called *latent space*.
-Each dimension of the latent space, if it is semantically well-structured, represents a fundamental charactersitics of the training data.
+Each dimension of the latent space, if it is semantically well-structured, represents a fundamental characteristic of the training data.
 Thus by navigating within the latent space, one can get novel and interesting results.
 However, if this is only possible via text descriptions, the model tends to output results that are likely thus rather uninteresting.
-The lack of direct control over the navigation through the latent space offers non-experts an easy way to get good results and experts frustratingly opaque and uncontrolable kind of interaction.
+The lack of direct control over the navigation through the latent space offers non-experts an easy way to get good results and experts a frustratingly opaque and uncontrollable kind of interaction.

 If we should call these techniques *algorithmic compositions* is at least debatable because the algorithm that generates is not defined by the artist but by the model architecture and the data the model is trained on.